 The approval of the written proposal is an exam exercise and should not simply consist of a series of suggested edits from different committee members.
 Each iteration of the proposal should be examined by all committee members and the results should be returned to both the student and the chair of the committee (the advisor).
-The chair can then discuss the collective judgement and comments to the student.
-In general, the committee should respond with an overall judgement along the lines of Approve, Minor Edit, or Major Rewrite.
+When submitting a revised proposal to their committee, students should provide a point-by-point response to all major critiques raised by the committee and submit a document in which changes have been highlighted to aid committee members in addressing whether their concerns have been addressed (similar to the process of revising and resubmitting.
 It is not necessary for the written proposal to be flawless for the committee to approve it in order to move on to the oral exam; some issues may be left to address in the oral exam.
 However, all committee members must approve the proposal to move on to the oral exam.
 If it becomes clear after two revisions of the document that there is no possibility for a satisfactory overall performance on the candidacy exam, the student may be advised to waive taking the oral exam; however, the student may not be denied the opportunity to take the oral exam (see section 7.4 of the Graduate School Handbook).
 The advisor should consult with the Graduate Studies Committee Chair before advising the student to waive the oral exam.